DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 #### What should I put in a Pod?

 You shouldnt place a Wordpress container and a MySQL container in a singe Pod.
-Why? because you wouldnt want to scale them together as a unit lol!!
+Why? because you wouldnt want to scale them together as a unit.

 The right question to be asked is "Will these containers work correctly if they land on different machines?".
 If the answer is "No", then place both containers in the same Pod.